LearnersGuild/guide/Game_Manual/Stats.md

 ## XP

 Your experience, aggregated and condensed to a number.
 XP always grows; the larger the number, the higher your experience.
-XP is calculated by combining the following for each project worked on:

-- Your percentage contribution to the project
+XP is calculated and awarded in three steps for each project.

-- Total hours worked on the project by all team members
+First, the gross project XP is calculated by adding all of the hours each team member contributed to the project.
+So a project where the players contributed 35, 30, and 35 hours would have a total of 100 hours.

-- Project quality
+Second, the net project XP is calculated by multiplying the gross project XP by the completeness and quality scores.
+So for a project with 95% completeness and 90% quality, the net project XP would be 85.5 (100 * .90 * .95).

-- Project completeness
+Finally, the net project XP is divvied up to each player according to their actual contribution to the project.
+So if your actual contribution to the project is 40%, you would get 34.2 XP (85.5 * .40).

 ## Elo Rating